fletchjp/MERG-Arduino-Software/REFLECTION.md

 I have on one occasion cherrypicked between branches.

+I have also learned how to delete a repository, one which I had forked and no longer needed.

 ## VS Code configuration

 I have had a lot of problems getting VS Code configured and at times I despaired of making sense of it.
 I have stuck with it and have learned quite a lot about how it works.
 There is still more to go.